movidius/ncappzoo/caffe/SSD_MobileNet_VOC_10Class/README.md

 # Introduction
 This directory includes the SSD MobileNet network and example code.
 It is a caffe based object recognition and classification network.
-Please take a look at this github repository for more information: https://github.com/yuanyuanli85/caffe/tree/ssd_x10
+Please take a look at this github repository for more information: https://github.com/yuanyuanli85/caffe/tree/ssd_x10.
+There are 10 classes including background defined in lable.txt.

 The provided Makefile does the following:
 1. Downloads network prototxt and caffemodel.
 2. Compiles the network files into a graph file for the NCS device.
 3. Runs the provided run.py program which creates a GUI window that shows the results of the network for a single image.
+4.

 # Prerequisites
 This program requires: